Sewage Treatment Plant and Septic Tank Systems - HOME

 Types of Septic Tanks - traditional and fibreglass

 The 'onion' type fibreglass tank does not work as well as the old fashioned brick one in our experience.
 They tend to produce an effluent which is far more 'septic' (oxygen-stripping) than the traditional design due to the fact that the only air/sewage contact interface is the small area in the neck of the tank.
-There is also only a very short distance for settlement between the inlet and outlet pipe.
-We now supply fibreglass Condor septic tanks based on the old fashioned 2 stage design, so you do have a choice.
+There is also only a very short distance for horizontal settlement between the inlet and outlet pipe.

 We can also provide plans to enable you to build your own septic tank using a concrete base and blocks or bricks.